donaldguy/donaldguy.github.io/app/coffee.md

 # Stumptown Coffee
 ![Stumptown logo](http://pbs.twimg.com/profile_images/3315888220/b9763cd6cafe3273c73aee406af97722.jpeg)
-Coming to New York, my litmus test that I'll like a shop is the service of Portland, WA's [Stumptown Coffee](http://stumptowncoffee.com/).
+Coming to New York, my litmus test that I'll like a shop is the service of Portland, OR's [Stumptown Coffee](http://stumptowncoffee.com/).
 On some of my first visits job-hunting in New York, I went to there flagship corporate-owned [NYC location](http://stumptowncoffee.com/location/new-york/manhattan/).
 It's pretty good, though the line is pretty ridiculous.
 But overall my favorite coffee shops in New York, all of which serve Stumptown coffee, are probably:

   1. [Third Rail Coffee](http://www.thirdrailcoffee.com/)
   2. [Vineapple Cafe](http://www.vineapple.com/)